Sam Kasten on 50 years of Yiddish Theater

 Preface

-Like many other well-known names in the American Yiddish theater, my great-great grandfather Sam Kasten’s (1869-1953) (written in Yiddish as “Kestin,” which is how it is spelled throughout this website) memoirs were published as serialized articles in American Yiddish press.
-From September 1946 - February 1947, Sam’s memoirs (likely ghost written by Mendel Osherowitch were published as a 45-article series in the Forverts (The Forward, aka The Jewish Daily Forward).
+As were many other well-known actors and actresses in the American Yiddish theater, my great-great-grandfather ּSam Kasten’s1 (1869-1953ּ) memoirs were published as serialized articles in American Yiddish press.
+From September 1946 - February 1947, Sam’s memoirs, likely ghost written by Mendel Osherowitch2, were published as a 45-article series in the Forverts (now The Forward).

 Running advertisement in Forverts for Sam’s memoir series.
 Image from 1946-09-01 edition.

-Sam Kestin describes of 50 years of Yiddish Theater
+Sam Kasten on 50 years of Yiddish Theater

-The famous comedian, who for 50 years has been dancing and singing on the Yiddish stage, tells his memories for Forverts.
+The famous comedian, who for 50 years has been dancing and singing on the Yiddish stage, writes his memoirs for “Forverts”.
 Dramatic, romantic, funny, and comical tales that occurred in and around the Yiddish theater in the last half century.

-Start reading Sam Kestin’s articles in the Forverts Saturday, September 7th.
+Start reading Sam Kasten’s articles in “Forverts” Saturday, September 7th.
 The articles will appear twice a week, Thursday and Saturday.

 This website contains my translation of his memoirs.
 Armed with beginner Yiddish skills and an English/Yiddish dictionary, I provide a mostly verbatim translation, but in certain areas I do shift towards a more natural translation rephrased for the English ear.
 I indicate areas where I am very unsure of my translation.
-Translations of many of the lyrics that Sam recounts are still a work in progress.
+Translations of many of the lyrics that Sam recounts are still a work in progress, and I am also slowly working to clean up the translation as a whole.3

 Where possible, I have cross-referenced items Sam discusses, as detailed in footnotes and inserted images.
 I obtained all memoirs articles from The National Library of Israel and, for those newspaper editions that were not available online, from the New York Public Library’s microfiche archives.